 He speaks about freedom from tyranny - concepts that he learned about while at Boston Latin School and Harvard College.

-Applause thunders when he finishes, and the Redcoats in attendance are not pleased.
+Applause thunders when he finishes.
+The Redcoats in attendance are not pleased.

 The Massachusetts Provincial Congress meets secretly in Concord, Massachusetts with John Hancock and Sam Adams, as the American Revolution looms near.

 General Thomas Gage, British Governor of Massachusetts, receives orders to destroy the rebel colonists’ stockpiled weapons in Concord.
 He targets Samuel Adams and John Hancock for arrest.

 Some time later, Paul Revere explained in his memoirs exactly how the Patriots monitored Gage's conversations and movements:

 “About thirty persons, chiefly North-End mechanics, had agreed to watch the movements of the British soldiers and the Tories, in anticipation of their descent on Concord.